azagniotov/language-detection/README.md

 ## About this library

-The library leverages an n-gram probabilistic model, utilizing n-grams of sizes ranging from 1 to 3, alongside a Bayesian filter that incorporates various normalization techniques and feature sampling methods.
+The library leverages an n-gram probabilistic model, utilizing n-grams of sizes ranging from `1` to `3` (incl.), alongside a Bayesian classifier (Naive Bayes classification algorithm, see [LanguageDetector#detectBlock(String)](src/main/java/io/github/azagniotov/language/LanguageDetector.java)) that incorporates various normalization techniques and feature sampling methods.

 The precision is over **99%** for **72** languages.
 See the following PR description to read about the benchmaks done by @yanirs : https://github.com/jprante/elasticsearch-langdetect/pull/69